TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Output-signoff.md

 > 11) Speakers shall maintain a minimum of 90 dB SPL across the entire window

   To effectively cancel out the noise in a room, it is important to have a speaker that has an effective enough sound pressure level.
 This means that the sound pressure level of the emitted noise should be equal to or higher than the sound pressure level of the sound where the signal originated from ]9].
 Most noises such as conversation or light rainfall will range less than 60 dB while sounds such as constuction noise can range 80 dB or higher when directly next to the source.
 Distance of course will decrease this sound pressure level and materials such as the window and the wall of the classroom will decrease it as well.
+Most of the noise that will be dealt with have a low frequency, ranging from around 50 Hz to 2000 Hz[].
 The CSS-10246-304 speaker is capable of emitting a 100 dB sound pressure level when supplied with 10 W of power, which means it will be very sufficient in cancelling out loud noises like contruction or quieter noises as well.

 It is important to measure the efficiency and radiation/directivity pattern of a speaker as well, to ensure that even with distance the speaker will still maintain a sound pressure level capable of cancelling the desired noise.
 The CSS-10246-304 speaker has a size of 102mm x 102mm x 46mm (L x W x H).
 When finding the radiation pattern of a speaker, or the way in which it emits sound at different frequencies, it is important to take into account the size and material of the speaker, as well as the the frequency of incoming sound [10].
 Due to the datasheet of the CSS-10246-304 not including a polar plot or off-axis frequency response graph, a different speaker with a similar size and frequency response was used to estimate the directivity of the CSS-10246-304.
 The R 10 S TE - 4 Ohm speaker.